mceachen/photostructure-base/README.md

 # photostructure-base

-Docker base image for photostructure for docker
+Docker base image for testing PhotoStructure for Docker in CI